apereo/cas/cas-server-documentation/installation/Webflow-Customization.md

 ## Webflow Autoconfiguration

 Most CAS modules, when declared as a dependency, attempt to autoconfigure the CAS webflow to suit their needs.
-This practically means thst the CAS adopter would no longer have to manually massage the CAS webflow configuration, and the module automatically takes care of all required changes.
+This practically means that the CAS adopter would no longer have to manually massage the CAS webflow configuration, and the module automatically takes care of all required changes.
 While this is the default behavior, it is possible that you may want to manually handle all such changes.
 For doing so, you will need to disable the CAS autoconfiguration of the webflow: